MUGGSOFCODE

 A spec-driven code generation sandbox.

-MuggsOfCode.net is a spec-driven code-generation sandbox built for a high-school CS course:
+MuggsOfCode is a spec-driven code-generation sandbox built for a high-school CS course — but the thing it actually teaches is older and bigger than the course.

-By design the AI is a critic and an interviewer, never a co-author.
-The AI asks Socratic questions about the spec, reviews it for vague language, and checks the student's own comments for accuracy, but it will not pick a design choice, write a comment, or fix any code.
+The AI is a critic, never a co-author.
+It asks Socratic questions about your spec, flags vague language, and checks whether your own comments match the code — but it will not pick a design choice, write a comment, or fix your code.
+An AI that did the work for you would quietly delete the lesson.
+The guidance is advisory, never coercive, and the interface stays honest about what it does and doesn’t keep.